exercism/csharp/concepts/properties/about.md

    }
    ```

-There is considerable overlap of behaviour and power between properties and methods.
+There is considerable overlap of behavior and power between properties and methods.
 When they are not auto-implemented properties can contain any statement or expression
 that can appear within the scope of the class.
 In a common case they are often described
 as wrapping a backing field.
-Although much of the time it is obvious whether to code behaviour as a property or method in a particular case it is
+Although much of the time it is obvious whether to code behavior as a property or method in a particular case it is
 often a judgement call for the coder and in particular how much code should be
 executed within the accessors.
 Validation in a set accessor and simple calculation or formatting in a
 get accessor are commonly found: